-- Sodium hyaluronate is the salt form of hyaluronic acid, which makes it water-soluble and allows it to penetrate the skin deeper.
+- Sodium hyaluronate is the water-soluble salt form of hyaluronic acid, with similar capabilities, but deeper penetration

 What Is Sodium Hyaluronate?

 Sodium hyaluronate is a sodium salt that’s been synthesized to form smaller molecules for stability and oxidation resistance.
 This smaller molecule weight enables greater penetration and hydration at deeper levels.
 It is used in various forms for medicinal purposes as well as cosmetic skin care products.

 Skin care uses

 Sodium hyaluronate is a key ingredient in multiple skin care products as it offers superior hydration by drawing in moisture to deeply hydrate and plump skin, and support collagen.

 Sodium hyaluronate can be found in a range of skin care products including serums, creams, gels, lotions and face washes.
 Different formulas are available for both the face and body.

 In addition to skin care products, sodium hyaluronate also plays a role in treating several medical conditions, and is a primary ingredient in:

 - Eye drops to treat dry eye; these drops act as a lubricant to moisten and soothe the eye